-What is ESG?
-ESG stands for environment, social and governance.
+ESG stands for Environment, Social and Governance.
 Today, governments, regulators, lenders, investors, asset owners, employees, customers, ALL stakeholders, want to know more about companies than just their financial performance.
-They are interested in ESG factors, such as carbon emissions, waste management, water consumption, employee health and safety, gender representation, diversity, wage equality, child labor, culture and ethics, and cybersecurity, to name but a few.
-They want to know about these non-financial factors because they understand the effects they may ultimately have on companies’ financial performance, risk profile, and long-term value creation.
-Currently, the SEC — as well as many international entities — require companies to disclose only certain ESG aspects of their businesses, leaving many corporations to “voluntary” disclose information.
+They are interested in sustainability factors, such as carbon emissions, waste management, water consumption, employee health and safety, gender representation, diversity, wage equality, child labor, culture and ethics, and cybersecurity, to name but a few.
+Stakeholders want to know about these non-financial factors because they understand the effects they may ultimately have on companies’ financial performance, risk management profile, and long-term value creation.

 ESG includes factors such as:

-• Social: What are the company's relationships with stakeholders — which include its customers, employees, suppliers and residents of communities where it operates?
-Factors considered regarding social impact include diversity, equity and inclusion; community relations; labor stands; and customer satisfaction.
+- Environmental: How will climate change and other environmental factors introduce risk into a company’s operations?
+Social: What are the company's relationships with stakeholders — which include its customers, employees, suppliers and residents of communities where it operates?
+Factors considered regarding social impact include inclusion, community relations, labor stands, and customer satisfaction.

-• Governance: What is the company's track record regarding executive pay, shareholder rates, internal controls and audits?
+- Governance: What is the company's track record regarding executive pay, shareholder rates, internal controls, and audits?
 Governance considerations include internal policies and controls, political contributions and lobbying, leadership and company board makeup, and shareholder rights.

-Why ESG Matters
+Why Sustainability Matters

 Some companies believe these factors matter on principle.
 Consider a B corp that has gone through high-level standards regarding social and environmental impact to obtain certification and is legally obligated to be socially responsible.